 How long will it take to balance my soil?
 Cesar Ramirez

 This is entirely dependent on the present condition of your soil and how diligently you follow the recommendations given in your Timberleaf Soil Test Summary Report.
 Experience shows it can take nearly 5 years to bring soils up to maximum fertility.
 Generally, you can expect good balance within 3 years.
 You should begin to see significant improvements the first year and continued improvement thereafter.
 Soils cannot be completely adjusted in one year, particularly if your goal is permanent soil improvement.

-What reports will I receive? michael
+What reports will I receive?
+Cesar Ramirez

 You will receive a comprehensive report that summarizes the results of all lab tests and gives specific recommendations for:

 balancing trace minerals (if you have elected this option).
 In addition, you will be given complete instructions on how to easily carry out each recommendation, plus special instructions for follow-up testing so you can monitor your progress,

 reclamation of soils high in soluble salts.

 Each of our clients also receives a copy of our publication, Timberleaf Soil Testing – Supplemental Guide to Soil Management.
 This guide helps our clients better understand the information in their soil reports, plus it gives them a wealth of easy-to-understand information on soil fertility.
 It includes sections on such topics as organic matter, cation exchange capacity, soil pH, and soil nutrients.